chaos-polymtl/lethe/doc/source/theory/unres_cfd-dem/unres_cfd-dem.rst

 Volume Average Navier-Stokes
 -----------------------------

-Since we represent the fluid at a meso scale, the quantities calculated for the subdomains are averages among its volume.
+Since we represent the fluid at a meso-scale, the quantities calculated for the subdomains are averages among its volume.
 Additionally, as the volume of fluid is a fraction of the subdomain, the porosity (or void fraction) is taken into account.
 To do this, we apply the Volume Average Navier-Stokes (VANS) equations to represent the fluid phase.
 Mainly, the VANS equations are presented in two different formulations, so called Model A (or Set II) and Model B (or Set I).

 For both models, considering incompressible fluid, the continuity is: